Depth-Semantic-Aware-Image-Generation/TBrain_Orchid-Classification-Competition/README.md

 ## TBrain_Orchid Species Identification and Classification Competition
-The competition on the TBrain platform involves using artificial intelligence, machine learning, and deep learning to train high-accuracy orchid image recognition models.
+This repository contains code and models for the TBrain competition, which focuses on using AI, machine learning, and deep learning to train high-accuracy orchid image recognition models.

 ![show6 Image](data/show6.PNG)
 ![show5 Image](data/show5.PNG)